kkeller39/knowledge-center/pages/documents/Getting Started/getting-started-with-messaging.md

 4\. **Configure CoBrowse**: For high touch conversations, agents can connect to customers screens and conduct a [CoBrowse session](agent-manager-workspace-agent-tools-for-live-chat-cobrowse-for-live-chat.html).
 Administrators can define which agents have this capability.

-5\. **Warm up**: In order for agents to [prepare to start shifts smoothly](contact-center-management-messaging-operations-preparing-agents-to-start-a-shift.html), LivePerson can be configured to assign conversations to the agents gradually giving agent the proper warm up’ to the flow of messaging conversations, you can configure
+5\. **Warm up**: In order for agents to [prepare to start shifts smoothly](contact-center-management-messaging-operations-preparing-agents-to-start-a-shift.html), LivePerson can be configured to assign conversations to the agents gradually giving agent the proper warm up’ to the flow of messaging conversations

 6\. **Agent guide**: Agent training should include your business processes as well as best practices for conducting messaging conversations.
 LivePerson has developed an expertise in agent training that substantially increases performance.
-To learn more, ask account team for specialized training and the LivePerson University.
+To learn more, ask your account team for specialized training and information on LivePerson University.

 7\. **SSO Login**: brands have the option to connect LivePerson to their company’s secured hub for [SSO integration](Security-regulations-SSO-unified-login.html).